Skip to main content

 A field with soybeans in the foreground, a farmstead with trees in the background, and cloudy blue skies above.

-Croplands Assessments
+Cropland Assessments

-About CEAP Croplands Assessments
+About CEAP Cropland Assessments

 Through CEAP, the Natural Resources Conservation Service (NRCS) quantifies trends in cropland conservation practices, and associated outcomes, over time.
 This data empowers a diversity of customers to evaluate conservation successes, identify potential improvements, and set targeted, measurable goals for the future.